tamouse/move.com-coding-challenge-ng-002/README.md

 At this point, all tests pass, the server works, yay!

-## Test Data

-Move.com gave me original test data in a JSON object.
-This data is intended to be returned from an AJAX API service, so I'll just implement that as a static service in the app, `propertyPhotosService`.

 ## Two Views

 In the [original][original-implementation], I made two views for the gallery, one in a film-strip format and one in a side-by-side format.
 I'll do them here as well.
 Since the seed starts by giving me two views, I'm already ahead of the game!

+The views in angular set up the routes they respond to and the controllers that will drive them.
+Sort of backwards from my Rails experience, but it certainly makes sense here.

+## One Controller

+As the controller doesn't care in the least how the views are structured, I'm using the same controller, `GalleryController` to drive both views.

+## Test Data

+Move.com gave me original test data in a JSON object.
+This data is intended to be returned from an AJAX API service, but it is statically assigned in the `GalleryController`.

+## Flipping the Image

+Each view has the main image, and then a set of thumbnails.
+Clicking on a thumbnail changes the current large image.

+Using angular, this was super easy.
+Data binding makes the template easily updateable on the fly without doing much of anything.
+Making each thumbnail respond to a click was also super easy, calling a method in the `GalleryController` object to set the current photo accordingly.

+## Conclusions

+This went a *whole* lot faster than I expected, even though I had a couple of false starts.

 *****